Leadership

 2. Create Brave Spaces

-We hold these spaces every week with clients.
+We hold these weekly with clients.
+They change everything.

 3. Rehearse the Future